S-Brand5136/lighthouse-web-notes/Week_4/Day_5/General_Notes.md

  - If the guess was too low, set minminm, i, n to be one larger than the guess.
  - If the guess was too high, set maxmaxm, a, x to be one smaller than the guess.
 Go back to step two.

+## Quadratic

+Learning Outcomes
+- can identify the difference between linear and quadratic time
+  - Quadratic time is when an algorithms performance is proportional to the squared size of the input data set.
+O(N2) so O(2(2)) = 4. if it was Linear time where the longest run time is equal to n, the amount of data passed in. it would just be O(n) or O(2) = 2. quadratic time gets worse and worse when you add in larger and larger datasets.
+While linear time does exactly what the name says. stays linear.